cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

     :backlinks: none
     :local:

-What has improved?
+What Has Improved?
 ==================

-Different conditions for each vendor plan
+Different Conditions for Each Vendor Plan
 +++++++++++++++++++++++++++++++++++++++++

 .. list-table::